9 Scams That Target Costco Members: Don’t Get Fooled

 5. “Overcharge” reimbursement text messages

-If this happens to you, the first thing you should remember is that overcharge refunds are usually processed automatically.
-In the case that Costco overcharges you for an order, the extra funds are refunded to you without any steps required on your behalf.
+If this happens to you, the first thing you should remember is that overcharge refunds are usually processed automatically by legitimate businesses.
+In the rare case that Costco overcharges you for an order, whether online or in-store, the extra funds are typically refunded to your original payment method without any steps required on your behalf.
+There is no need for you to fill out a form with your financial information again.

-You may be sent a notification informing you that the refund was processed, but if you’re instructed to fill out a form or click on a link to get reimbursed, consider this a red flag.
+You may be sent an official notification informing you that the refund was processed, but if you’re instructed to fill out a form or click on a suspicious link to get reimbursed, consider this a major red flag.
+The link will take you to a phishing site designed to harvest your credentials.
+Scammers create a sense of urgency by mentioning that the refund link will expire soon, pushing you to act before you can think it through.

-Also, be cautious if you’re asked for your bank account details to process a refund.
-A trustworthy company that already has your payment details on file won’t ask you for your credit card or bank account numbers.
+Also, be extremely cautious if you’re asked for your bank account details to process a refund.
+A trustworthy company like Costco that already has your payment details on file from your purchase won’t ask you for your full credit card or bank account numbers to issue a refund.
+If you’re ever in doubt, log into your official Costco account online to check your purchase history and statements, or call their official customer service line.

 6. Spoofed social media posts

-No. 6 on our list of Costco scams you should be wary of is when fraudsters create fraudulent social media profiles (often on Facebook) impersonating Costco.
-These scammers methodically build up their follower account by sharing phony Facebook photos and posts, and then either share quizzes or post about fake giveaways to steal personal information.
+No. 6 on our list of Costco scams you should be wary of is when fraudsters create fraudulent social media profiles (often on Facebook, but also on Instagram and X) impersonating Costco.
+These scammers methodically build up their follower count by sharing phony Facebook photos and posts, often stolen from Costco’s real pages, to appear legitimate.
+Once they have an audience, they either share phishing quizzes (“See which Kirkland product you are!”) or post about fake giveaways and clearance sales to steal personal information from unsuspecting users.

-When it comes to Costco scams of this type, it’s recommended to always do a bit of research.
-To identify a fake Costco social media profit, check to figure out if the account is verified.
-Look for a blue or green check mark beside the profile name to see if a Costco social media account is legitimate.
+When it comes to Costco scams of this type, it’s recommended to always do a bit of research before interacting with a social media page.
+To identify a fake Costco social media profile, first check to figure out if the account is verified.
+Look for a blue or green check mark beside the profile name, which indicates that the platform has confirmed the account’s authenticity.
+The official Costco Facebook page, for instance, has this verification badge.

 7. Unexpected executive member reward emails

-This scam is especially aimed at Costco executive members, which are those members who pay $120 on the Executive Membership.
-If you’re one of these members, you’re a target for Costco scams.
+This scam is especially aimed at Costco executive members, which are those loyal members who pay an annual fee of $120 on the Executive Membership to earn 2% back on their purchases.
+If you’re one of these members, you’re a prime target for specific and highly convincing Costco scams, as scammers know you are an engaged customer.

-In this scam, you receive an email stating you’ve earned a reward and have to claim it before it expires.
-If you go to the provided link and click it, you could unknowingly download malware to your device.
-In some situations, you’re headed to a page requesting personal information to receive your reward.
+In this scam, you receive an official-looking email stating you’ve earned a special, unexpected reward or that your annual 2% reward is ready to be claimed online.
+The email creates urgency, stating you have to claim it before it expires.
+If you go to the provided link and click it, you could unknowingly download malware to your device or be sent to a phishing page.
+In some situations, you’re headed to a page requesting personal login or financial information to “verify your identity” and receive your reward.

-In order to avoid these Costco scams, ignore these kinds of emails, especially if you aren’t an executive member.
-Executive membership requires an extra fee on top of a regular Costco membership.
-If you don’t pay for the executive membership and receive one of these emails, you can know it’s a scam.
+In order to avoid these Costco scams, it’s vital to know how the real reward program works.
+Costco mails the annual 2% Reward certificate with your membership renewal statement.
+It can also be redeemed by visiting the membership counter at any Costco warehouse.
+It is not typically sent via an email link that requires you to enter personal information.
+Therefore, you should ignore these kinds of emails, especially if you aren’t an executive member.
+If you don’t pay for the executive membership and receive one of these emails, you can immediately know it’s a scam.

 costco scams